 It is located on National Route 12, 310 km from Puerto Iguazú (Iguazu Falls), 65 km from Esteros del Iberá, 350 km from Asunción (capital of Paraguay) and to 1003 km of Buenos Aires (capital of Argentina).
 Its influence extends to the neighbouring city of Garupá, with which it forms the Great Posadas.
 The bridge San Roque González de Santa Cruz, lying on the Paraná River, unites it with the neighbouring city of Encarnación (in the Republic of Paraguay).

 Posadas offers many touristic attractions such as its 11 km waterfront on the Parana River, an old port, many parks, museums, and craft markets, along with a variety of bars, restaurants, pubs and casinos.
 In addition, there are several touristic attractions, such as the famous Jesuitic ruins of San Ignacio from the XVII Century located a few kilometers from the city.

-You can get more info with the official “Posadas Turismo” app available in Google Play Store.
+You can get info about accommodation, turist operators and more with the official “Posadas Turismo” app available in Google Play Store.